Tchaikovsky and Chopin

 A Polish officer called Maszewski would now and then visit the family at Votkinsk.
 He was a splendid amateur pianist and distinguished himself by his skill in playing Chopin's mazurkas.
 For our little musician these visits were a real feast-day.
 In anticipation of one of these visits, Petia prepared two mazurkas all by himself and played them so well afterwards that Maszewski showered him with kisses.
 'I never saw Pierre as happy and proud as on that day,' said Fanny .

-His piano lessons with Mariya Palchikova (a female serf who had received musical training) while still in Votkinsk, and later with Rudolph Kündinger (1832–1913) in Saint Petersburg, equipped the young Tchaikovsky with sufficient skill to play most of the fashionable salon pieces of the time, and these would probably have included a few works by Chopin.
+His piano lessons with Mariya Palchikova (daughter of the composer Mark Palchikov) while still in Votkinsk, and later with Rudolph Kündinger (1832–1913) in Saint Petersburg, equipped the young Tchaikovsky with sufficient skill to play most of the fashionable salon pieces of the time, and these would probably have included a few works by Chopin.

 Given that Tchaikovsky in later years never professed great enthusiasm for Chopin's music, and that many memoirists actually spoke of his 'aversion' to Chopin, it is worth citing an interesting observation made by the German musicologist Iwan Knorr (1853–1916), who lived and taught music in Kharkov for some years and would write one of the first biographies of Tchaikovsky: (Berlin, 1900).
 Knorr, who had known the composer personally, emphasized in his book that Tchaikovsky was drawn to the genre of orchestral music very early on, since he could not express himself fully on the piano .
 This may partly explain why Tchaikovsky did not show much interest in Chopin's music, but since Schumann, another great master of the piano, fascinated him all his life (and not just in his orchestral works), there must have been more profound reasons at work, too.
 Herman Laroche hinted at these when he noted how Chopin belonged to those composers towards whom Tchaikovsky always felt a certain antipathy: "Of course he could not deny Chopin's talent, and it seems that some works by Chopin, such as the Barcarolle, the Fantasy in F minor, and some Nocturnes, appealed to him to some extent, but this by no means altered the fact that he disliked the whole atmosphere which emanated from Chopin and his method of composition" .